cyberbotics/webots-doc/robotis-op2/walk.md

 - Then, the keys up/down/right/left are pressed to make the robot turn and move forward/backward, several keys can be pressed at the same time.

-Try to add some more action by using more keys.
+Try to add some more actions by using more keys.
 You can for example use the `NUMPAD_RIGHT` and `NUMPAD_LEFT` keys to make a right/left shoot (page ids 12 and 13 in [Motion manager](motion-manager.md)).
 You can also use normal keys like 'A' instead if you prefer.